ma08/i3-wm-config/README.md

 Mod + k = Focus window up
 Mod + l = Focus window to the right

-(my block modifications apply to the following mods)

-Mod + 1 = Switch to workspace 1 in block
-Mod + 2 = Switch to workspace 2 in block
-Mod + 3 = Switch to workspace 3 in block
-Mod + 4 = Switch to workspace 4 in block
-Mod + 5 = Switch to workspace 5 in block
-Mod + 6 = Switch to workspace 6 in block
-Mod + 7 = Switch to workspace 7 in block
-Mod + 8 = Switch to workspace 8 in block
-Mod + 9 = Switch to workspace 9 in block
-Mod + 0 = Switch to workspace 0 in block

 ## Layouts
 Mod + Shift+Control+h = Split horizontal layout